-Unlike the Chilopods (centipedes), each body segment of a millipede has two pairs of legs and two pairs of spiracles.
-So far just one recently discovered (2021) species in Australia has a thousand legs, the largest millipede, from West Africa, barely reach 400.
+Unlike the Chilopods (centipedes), each body segment of a millipede has two pairs of legs and two pairs of spiracles(breathing holes).
+So far just one recently discovered (2021) species in Australia has a thousand legs, the largest millipedes, from West Africa, barely reach 400.

 A female of the new Australian species has 1306 legs!
 Another female had 998 legs, and two males had 818 and 778.
 They were found 60 metres underground in a mining region of Western Australia.
 The species is incredibly thin, almost 10 cm long, pale coloured, and eyeless.
 It is believed it lives on fungi.
 It has been given the name of Eumillipedes persephone.
 Eumillipedes means "truly 100 feet" and Persephone is the god of the underworld in Greek mythology.

 A tiny millipede, Illacme plenipes, found in one single ravine in San Benito, California, and thought to have gone extinct until recently, has up to 750 legs in the female.
 She is only 3.2 cm long and 0.05 cm wide.
 The male has between 300 - 400 legs.
 Also, in the same genus Illacme tobini, also found in California, the males have 414 legs, 200 poison glands and 4 penises!

 Not all millipedes have eyes, those that do usually have two groups of simple eyes (ocelli), again the number of ocelli that go to make up each eye increase with each moult until the full number for that species is reached.
 The ocelli in a mature millipede form a triangle.